Dre Campbell Farm

 Best Flowers for Containers

-We are all used to seeing geraniums, pelargoniums, and petunias training abundantly from baskets and window boxes.
+We are all used to seeing abundant geraniums, pelargoniums, and petunias in baskets and window boxes.
 However, there are many other choices:

 Easy Fruit Trees to Grow in Pots

-A delightful and easy way to enjoy fresh fruit, straight from the patio or balcony is to garden in a pot.
+A delightful and easy way to enjoy fresh fruit from the patio or balcony is to garden in a pot.
 Here are some fruits to start with:

-You can grow other berries like raspberries and blueberries.
-These look attractive in pretty tubs/terracotta containers and are good choices to experiment with.
+You can grow other berries, like raspberries and blueberries.
+These look great in colorful tubs or terracotta containers.

 Plant Supports

-Trellis, stakes, cages, netting, and balcony railing work well for vines and climbing varieties of plants.
+Trellis, stakes, cages, netting, and balcony railings work well for vines and climbing varieties of plants.

-Additionally, some plants can be grown together in a large pot, and a tepee of bamboo sticks as support.
+Additionally, some plants can be grown together in a large pot, and a teepee of bamboo sticks can be used as support.
 Experimentation is the key to success.

 Takeaway